shuhanmirza/Facebook-Automation-with-NodeMaven/README.md

 ```

 ## Workflow
-Define your workflow you just have to edit the `workflow` function.
+Edit the `workflow` function to define your workflow.

 ```python
 def workflow():